You can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 Featuring Paolo Sorrentino's film The Great Beauty and new TV drama Peaky Blinders.

 David Frost turns to the archives to get beneath the skin of Richard Nixon.

 1/2 Robert Rigby's dramatisation of Alan Sillitoe's seething novel set in 1958 Nottingham.
 (R)

 4/4 David Baddiel introduces three speakers and their tales of going against the grain.
 (R)

-With Janie Dee, Richard Ingrams, Vivienne Parry and Robin Ince.
-Nigel Rees hosts.
+Nigel Rees hosts the quiz with Janie Dee, Richard Ingrams, Vivienne Parry and Robin Ince.
 (R)

 Roger McGough presents a selection of Seamus Heaney's poems read by the author himself.
 (R)

 1/3 By Helen Barton.
 A struggling young girl looks to her mother for support.
 (R)